-Taking Responsibility for Encouraging Successful Entrepreneurship By Galit Zamler
+Taking Responsibility is Essential for Successful Entrepreneurship By Galit Zamler

 Michael Jordan: "I missed more than 9,000 shots in my career, I lost more than 300 games, 26 times I was asked to take the last shot and I missed it, I failed again and again in life.
 And that is the reason I succeed."